The Most Beautiful Places to Visit in Pennsylvania

 Outside of State College, there isn’t a whole lot going on in the middle of PA -- which is part of the reason why you can find such staggeringly beautiful views in the Susquehanna River Valley.
 The naturally hilly landscape, especially during the fall season, and a slew of scenic overlooks make the Valley the perfect stopping point as you drive across the state.

 Home to the oldest Amish community in the US, Lancaster is a place where you can see what farm life was like 150 years ago, and enjoy colorful farmland, quaint farmhouses/silos, and frequent encounters with horse-and-buggy drivers.
 It’s a short drive from Philly, so it’s a perfect place to go snap some pictures and get a shoofly pie.

 Not many people think of heading to the shores of Lake Erie for vacation, but when you see the views at Presque Isle State Park, a 3,200-acre peninsula that juts into the lake, you might think twice about heading east next summer.
 At Presque Isle there are all the things you would associate with a trip to the shore -- sandy beaches, tons of outdoor activities, and that one person that has been in the sun for way too long.

-Prior to the 2003 tornado that took out the middle section of the structure, the Kinzua Bridge was a 30ft-tall, 2,052ft-long trestle bridge that was a connection point for the local railroad across Kinzua Creek.
+Prior to the 2003 tornado that took out the middle section of the structure, the Kinzua Bridge was a 300-foot-tall, 2,052-foot-long trestle bridge that was a connection point for the local railroad across Kinzua Creek.
 Sensing that it wasn’t economically viable to rebuild the bridge, the state has turned the site into a tourist destination where visitors can walk to the end of the bridge and view the expansive surroundings from the glass-floored observation deck.

 Sign up here for our daily Philly email and be the first to get all the food/drink/fun in town.